2019 Rugby World Cup bronze match: All Blacks v Wales - How to watch, live streaming, kick-off time, starting lineups

 He was close to tears when describing how he returned to his hotel room to see cards sent by his children on the occasion of his 34th birthday, and Hansen was close to breaking too when asked who he rang from the side of the Yokohama Stadium pitch straight after the loss.
 It was his wife Natasha.

-So getting up for this next challenge will be one of the toughest of their careers and it's likely several players not involved in the England loss will get a run; men such as Ben Smith and Ryan Crotty are likely to play, along with Sonny Bill Williams, on the bench for the last two games here.
+So getting up for this next challenge will be one of the toughest of their careers and several players not involved in the England loss will get a run; men such as Ben Smith and Ryan Crotty, along with Sonny Bill Williams, on the bench for the last two games here.

 Hansen said it wasn't for him to comment on whether the playoff for what is effectively second and third losers should be played.
 Like it or not, it's a test, and he and his men still have a remarkable record to protect.